Nickajack Reservoir

 Fish consumption advisories

 TVA maintains a program to examine contaminants in fish fillets from TVA reservoirs and their major tributary streams on a rotational basis.
 The data collected from this program is distributed to the state officials who are responsible for placing or removing fish tissue consumption advisories on those bodies of water.
-For information on advisories currently in effect for Nickajack Reservoir, visit the Tennessee Wildlife Resource Agency.
+For information on advisories currently in effect for Nickajack Reservoir, visit the Tennessee Department of Environment and Conservation.